Meta-Analysis of Randomized Experiments with Applications to Heavy-Tailed Response Data: Validation Procedure for RCT-Driven Decision Making Policies

-Estimating the treatment effect is key to building insights about the inner workings of the Amazon supply chain, but more often then not, the motivation for running an RCT is to determine whether a planned change should be rolled out in production.
-Practically, this means deciding whether to deploy a new algorithm, system or other intervention to all treatment units (products) that run through the supply chain.
-The traditional choice here is to rely on the treatment effect size and its statistical significance.
-There are two problems with this approach, however: \begin{enumerate}[leftmargin=0.5cm] \item Statistical significance can be difficult to achieve, especially in the presence of heavy-tailed response data. \item The traditional threshold for statistical significance at level $\alpha = 0.05$ assumes a strong asymmetry between type I and type II errors. \end{enumerate} When deciding to roll out a treatment in production, the asymmetry between the two types of errors is of particular concern.
-All RCTs treatment effects at Amazon are measured in terms of their per treatment unit average weekly financial impact and a priori there is no inherent reason to favor the status quo.
-The objective then is simply to deploy as many improvements to the supply chain and, to borrow from the bandit literature, minimize regret across RCTs.
+Though estimating the treatment effect helps teams better understand the inner workings of the Amazon supply chain, the fundamental motivation for running an RCT is typically to determine whether a planned change (a new algorithm, system, or intervention) should be rolled out to all treatment units.
+Practically, this means deciding whether to deploy a new algorithm, system or other intervention to all products that run through the supply chain.
+The traditional approach of relying on the treatment effect estimate and its statistical significance to make this decision runs into two types of problems: \begin{enumerate}[leftmargin=0.5cm] \item Statistical significance can be difficult to achieve, especially in the presence of heavy-tailed response data. \item The traditional threshold for statistical significance at level $\alpha = 0.05$ is arbitrary and emphasizes controlling for type I errors over type II errors.
+However, businesses are equally concerned about forgoing opportunities to improve efficiency (type II error) as they are about deploying changes that are not actually beneficial (type I error), so there is no strong reason to favor the status quo. \end{enumerate}

-That is not to say that the optimal roll out policy is to deploy any treatment for which the estimated ATE is positive, i.e. $\hat{\Delta}_E > 0$.
-Rather, the estimated treatment effect, and associated statistics such as standard error, t-statistic, etc., should be used to guide a binary decision $D[\hat{\Delta}_E] = D_E \in \{0, 1\}$ for keeping control or deploying a treatment in production.
+This is not to say that the optimal roll out policy is to simply deploy any treatment for which the estimated ATE is positive, i.e. $\hat{\Delta}_E > 0$.
+Rather, the estimated treatment effect, and associated statistics such as standard error, t-statistic, etc., should be used to guide a binary decision of the form $D(\hat{\Delta}_E) = D_E \in \{0, 1\}$ for deploying a treatment in production.
+The important insight here is that we are not interested in making only one decision in isolation, but a sequence of decisions over time on the basis of multiple RCTs that share a common metric.
+In this setting, exploiting commonality between treatment effects allows us to pool information across RCTs and improve our decisions.
+From this perspective, it is easier to reason about the problem from a Bayesian perspective by considering the ATE $\Delta_i$ for each RCT is drawn from a prior distribution $\Delta_i \sim \mathbb{P}(\Delta)$.
+The estimated treatment effect is then given by $\mathbb{P}(\hat{\Delta}_{E,i}|\Delta_i)$, and in that sense our goal can be understood as determining $\mathbb{P}(\Delta_i > 0| \hat{\mathbf{\Delta}}_{E})$, where $\hat{\mathbf{\Delta}}_{E} = (\hat{\Delta}_{E, I_1}, \dots, \hat{\Delta}_{E, I_N})$.